-The LGBTQ+ community, especially communities of color, has been on the frontlines of change for generations.
-While we’ve witnessed historic strides, we know that threats to freedom, safety, and dignity remain.
-This year has seen unprecedented attacks especially on trans and gender non-conforming (TGNC) people’s rights.
+The LGBTQ+ community has been on the frontlines of change for generations — especially communities of color, .
+Despite historic strides, we know that threats to freedom, safety, and dignity remain.
+In recent years, seen unprecedented attacks especially on trans and gender non-conforming (TGNC) people’s rights.
 Most states in the country had at least one anti-TGNC bill introduced in 2021, correlating with an uptick in violence and murder of TGNC community members across the country.

-Our partners have the strategies to win.
+Our partners have the strategies to activate voters.
 The LGBTQ+ Voter Fund provides groups organizing in LGBTQ+ communities with the resources to launch and expand civic engagement programs that will give people the political power needed to elect leaders who will pass laws that improve everyone’s lives.

 The origins of The Marsha P. Johnson Institute (MPJI) began both as a response to the murders of Black trans women and women of color and their exclusion from social justice issues, namely racial, gender, and reproductive justice, as well as gun violence.
 Today, MPJI's organizing includes: advocating, creating an intentional community to heal, developing transformative leadership, and promoting collective power.
 MPJI is reclaiming Marsha P. Johnson and their relationship as Black trans people to her life and legacy.